cartercompbio/SCNA_score_analysis/README.md

 ### Main Figures

-The code to reproduce all main figures and tables are in the data_preprocessing_main_figure.ipynb
+The code to reproduce all main figures and tables is in data_preprocessing_main_figure.ipynb

 ### Supplementary Figures

-The code to reproduce all supplementary figures and tables are in the data_processing_sup_fig.ipynb
+The code to reproduce all supplementary figures and tables is in data_processing_sup_fig.ipynb

 ### Others